REGISTRATION WILL OPEN IN DECEMBER 2018.

 - Students will be awarded 3 studio credits for successful completion of the program.

-This year's Culture, Design and Fine Arts in New York Summer Program will take place Monday, July 9 - Friday, July 27, 2018.
+The 2019 Culture, Design and Fine Arts in New York Summer Program will take place Monday, July 8 - Friday, July 26.

 Contact [email protected] with any questions.

-A minimum payment of the $400 tuition balance is due by May 15.
-Registered students who have not paid in full must pay the balance (remainder of tuition fee and fee for housing, if desired) in full by June 1.
+Registered students who have not paid in full must pay the balance (remainder of tuition fee and fee for housing, if desired) in full by May 15.

 - Program Overview